omidbachari/reference/rack.md

 Before we dive into the technical details, it would help to illuminate how the HTTP process and rack application work at a basic level.
 That will inform how we build our first rack app.
 Let's break down the basic process:

 1. The client sends HTTP **request**
-2. The server parses the HTTP request and passes it into our rack app.
+2. The server parses the HTTP request and passes it into our rack app
-3. Our rack app logic determines the HTTP **response**.
+3. Our rack app logic determines the HTTP **response**
-4. The server sends that HTTP response back to the client.
+4. The server sends that HTTP response back to the client

 At heart, the road map illustrates the purpose of rack.
 With our browser and server running, the browser sends a request by pointing to a URL.
 The server then provides us some magic to clean up the request and turn it into something we can use in our rack app.
 Rack is the first stop for that parsed HTTP request.
 Rack could then take the parsed request and hand it to Rails or Sinatra.
 For this assignment, our rack app will provide all of the logic and behavior, in and of itself.

 ## Building a Rack Application

-### Send HTTP Request
+### The client sends HTTP request

 To begin this process, we have to choose the server we want to use.
 We are using WEBrick for this exercise because it’s a a simple HTTP web server library.
 You can read more about WEBrick in the Ruby docs.